Quick Links

 Appropriate exam results must be submitted prior to the application deadline and submitted directly from the language testing proficiency office to McGill.
 For more information on test requirements, submission of scores, and possible exemptions, visit the McGill Future Graduate Students English Language Proficiency page.

-In each case, you must ensure that the official test results are sent to directly to McGill (McGill Institution Code: 0935) by the testing service.
+In each case, you must ensure that the official test results are sent directly to McGill (McGill Institution Code: 0935) by the testing service.
 Applications will not be considered if test results are not available.
-Note: TOEFL results are only valid for two years from the date the test was written.

 Applicants whose mother tongue is not English may be asked to demonstrate an English-language proficiency beyond the submission of the language proficiency test scores.